 4. The AMF shall use the eKSI value field to identify the 5G NAS security context and use it to verify the TAU Request message as if it was a 5G NAS message received over 3GPP access.

 5. If the verification is successful, the AMF shall derive a mapped EPS NAS security context as described in clause 8.6.1.
 The AMF shall set the EPS NAS algorithms to the ones indicated earlier to the UE in a NAS SMC as described in clause 6.7.2.
+If AMF has not indicated the “selected EPS NAS algorithms” in an earlier NAS SMC message, AMF shall set the EPS NAS algorithms to null.

 The AMF shall include the mapped EPS NAS security context in the Context Response message it sends to the MME.
 The AMF shall never transfer 5G security parameters to an entity outside the 5G system.

 6. The UE shall derive a mapped EPS NAS security context as described in clause 8.6.1.
 The UE shall select the EPS algorithms using the ones received in an earlier NAS SMC from the AMF as described in clause 6.7.2.
+If UE has not received the selected EPS NAS algorithms in an earlier NAS SMC message, UE shall follow the indication from MME in SMC message.
 The UE shall immediately activate the mapped EPS security context and be ready to use it for the processing of the TAU Accept message in step 7.

-7. The MME compares the UE security algorithms to its configured list after it receives the Context Response message.
-If an algorithm change is required, the MME shall select the NAS algorithm which has the highest priority from its configured list and is also present in the UE 5G security capabilities and initiate an NAS SMC to the UE.
+7. If AMF indicated the EPS NAS algorithms to MME, then MME compares the UE security algorithms to its configured list after it receives the Context Response message.
+If an algorithm change is required or if AMF indicated no EPS NAS algorithm was selected before, the MME shall select the NAS algorithm which has the highest priority from its configured list and is also present in the UE 5G security capabilities and initiate an NAS SMC to the UE.
 Otherwise, step 8~10 shall be skipped.

 8 - 10.
 The MME and the UE performs an NAS SMC to derive new NAS keys with the new algorithms as described in Clause 7.2.8.1.2 of TS 33.401[10].